Last Updated on January 24, 2021 by

 Drilling A Hole

-You will need to drill a hole on your wall that is enough to pass the electric wires into the house.
+You will need to drill a hole in your wall that is enough to pass the electric wires into the house.
 Make sure that the holes are big enough for the wires to pass through and also fit properly.
 You will also need to look for a spot that is not near your generator.
 Keep it as far as you can.
 If your walls are thick, use a drill hammer to make the holes.

 Fixing The Elements